Magnon corner states in twisted bilayer honeycomb magnets

-Moreover, 2D twisted van der Waals materials have emerges as a versatile platform for studying exotic physics, following the discovery of unconventional superconductivity \cite{Cao_2018nature1} and the Mott insulator \cite{Cao_2018nature2} in twisted bilayer graphene (TBG) with magic angles~\cite{Bistritzer12233}.
+In recent years, 2D twisted van der Waals materials have emerges as a versatile platform for studying exotic and elusive states of matter, following the discovery of unconventional superconductivity \cite{Cao_2018nature1} and the Mott insulator \cite{Cao_2018nature2} in twisted bilayer graphene (TBG) with magic angles~\cite{Bistritzer12233}.
 TBG has been shown to yield a series of fascinating correlated and topological phenomena \cite{Bistritzer12233,Lu_2019nature,Yankowitz_2019science,Sharpe_2019science,PhysRevLett.122.106405,Stepanov_2020nature,Serlin_2019science, Xie_2019nature,Jiang_2019nature,Zondiner_2020nature,Wong_2020nature}.
-Besides the intrinsic fragile topology \cite{PhysRevX.8.031089,PhysRevLett.121.126402,PhysRevLett.123.036401,PhysRevX.9.021013} of the nearly flat bands, the higher-order band topology has been subsequently identified in TBG as well \cite{PhysRevLett.123.216803,PhysRevLett.126.066401,PARK2021260,chew2021higherorder}.
-A second-order topological insulator with corner states can appear in TBG \cite{PhysRevLett.123.216803}.
-Meanwhile, researchers have turned their attention to twisted bilayer honeycomb magnets (TBHMs) analogous to twisted bilayer graphene and theoretically study moir\'e magnons in TBHMs \cite{Hejazi10721,Ghader_2020SR,PhysRevB.102.094404}.
-Very recently, moir\'e magnetism has been experimentally reported in twisted bilayer $\rm CrI_3$ \cite{doi:10.1126/science.abj7478,Xu_2021NN,xie2022twist}.
+Besides the intrinsic fragile topology \cite{PhysRevX.8.031089,PhysRevLett.121.126402,PhysRevLett.123.036401,PhysRevX.9.021013} of the nearly flat bands, higher-order band topology has been subsequently identified in TBG as well \cite{PhysRevLett.123.216803,PhysRevLett.126.066401,PARK2021260,chew2021higherorder}.
+Meanwhile, researchers have turned their attention to twisted bilayer honeycomb magnets (TBHMs) analogous to twisted bilayer graphene, and revealed rich magnetic phases caused by moir\'e patterns as well as intriguing moir\'e magnetic excitations in TBHMs \cite{Hejazi10721,Ghader_2020SR,PhysRevB.102.094404,Zhu_2021}.
+Moreover, Moir\'e magnetism has been reported in twisted bilayer $\rm CrI_3$ \cite{doi:10.1126/science.abj7478,Xu_2021NN,xie2022twist} in a very recent experiment.
 Inspired by the recent theoretical and experimental developments in twisted 2D magnets, it is tempting to ask that whether higher-order topological magnon insulators can occur in TBHMs.